GIS Portfolio: Visualizing Data, Informing Decisions.

 Analyzing increase in house prices in Victoria by LGAs from 1992 to 2022

-This is a python notebook which analyzes howhouse prices have increased in Victoria from the year 1992 to 2022.
-The mean house price data of each LGA has been obtained from Victoria Government.
+This examples uses Python and GeoPandas to analyze how much house prices have increased in Victoria from the year 1992 to 2022.
+The mean house price data of each LGA has been obtained from Victorian Government.
+The final visualization is an interactive map made using folium.

 Static Map: Commercial Off-Street Car parks in Melbourne City